 Now, different types of operations can be performed on these vectors, such as addition, subtraction, multiplication, division, etc.

-We will see how to do the cross-product of vectors, their formula, and properties with some examples through this article.
+We will see how to do the cross-product of vectors, their formula, and their properties with some examples through this article.

 What is Cross Product?